 As a developer and operator of renewable energy facilities, majority of PERC's overall GHG emissions are Scope 1 due to the fuel consumption of necessary equipment and vehicles.
-Though the power plants consume a lot of energy, most of them are self-generated, and thus do not generate GHG emissions.
 MGPP generates and uses its own electricity 24/7.
 NWPP also operates 24 hours, while TSPP generates its own electricity during the day and get feedback power from the main grid at night.